moliver28/research-handbook/content/handbook/engineering/development/dev/plan/knowledge.md

 - Plan capacity by totalling weight values for each list.
 - Understand blocking relationships that may be resolvable before the milestone starts.

-When the new milestone starts, the milestone can be added all issues with the `~"Next Up"` label in a bulk action, and the label itself removed.
+When the new milestone starts, the milestone can be added all issues with the {{< label name="Next Up" color="#428BCA" >}} label in a bulk action, and the label itself removed.

 [Planning Board]: https://gitlab.com/groups/gitlab-org/-/boards/7109724